-The global chicken industry has engineered birds that grow at unprecedented speeds - over 400% faster than in the 1950s - creating what scientists call "probably the biggest animal welfare problem in all animal husbandry."
+The global chicken industry has bred birds that grow at an unprecedented speed – over 400% faster than in the 1950s – which scientists have described as "probably the biggest animal welfare problem in all of animal husbandry".

-Two companies, Aviagen and Cobb-Vantress, control 95% of chicken genetics worldwide from high-security R&D facilities, determining the characteristics of virtually all commercial chickens.
-Their fast-growing breeds experience painful skeletal disorders, cardiovascular problems, and muscle abnormalities.
+Two companies, Aviagen and Cobb-Vantress, control 95% of the world's chicken genetics from their high-security R&D facilities, making it the most concentrated animal genetics industry in the world.
+These facilities determine the characteristics of virtually all commercial chickens eaten across the world.

-Most critically, parent breeding birds endure constant hunger throughout their extended lives as they must be severely feed-restricted to prevent reproductive failure, creating what experts call the "broiler breeder paradox."
+Most critically, parent breeding birds endure constant hunger and stress throughout their extended lives because they must be severely restricted in their feeding to prevent reproductive failure.
+Experts call this the "broiler breeder paradox", a direct result of selecting breeds for rapid growth.

-As activists and scientists push for reform and courts consider whether these "Frankenchickens" violate animal welfare laws, the battle over chicken genetics stands to reshape a global industry that maintains a population of 22.7 billion broilers—the largest population of a single bird species in history.
+As activists and scientists push for reform and courts consider whether these "Frankenchickens" violate animal welfare laws, the battle over chicken genetics stands to reshape a global industry that maintains a population of 22.7 billion broilers – the largest population of any bird species in history.

 Key findings: